stnolting/neorv32/README.md

 [[`PMP`](https://stnolting.github.io/neorv32/#_pmp_physical_memory_protection)]
 [[`DEBUG`](https://stnolting.github.io/neorv32/#_cpu_debug_mode)]**

-:warning: The `B`, `Zfinx` and `Zmmul` RISC-V are officially ratified but there is no upstream gcc support yet.
-To circumvent this, the NEORV32 software framework provides _intrinsic libraries_ for these extensions.
+:warning: The `B`, `Zfinx` and `Zmmul` RISC-V are frozen and officially ratified but there is no upstream gcc support yet.
+To circumvent this, the NEORV32 software framework provides _intrinsic libraries_ for the `B` and `Zfinx` extensions.

 [[back to top](#The-NEORV32-RISC-V-Processor)]